bockph/DISN-Presentation/blogpost.md

 ## Evaluation of DISN

-In order to evaluate whether the goal of reconstructing high-quality fine-grained 3D shapes has been achieved extensive evaluation and comparison against the previously mentioned methods have been done.
-Herefore qualitative, as well as Quantitative evaluation on single-view 3D reconstruction, was performed.
+In order to evaluate whether the goal of reconstructing high-quality fine-grained 3D shapes has been achieved extensive evaluation and comparison against the previously mentioned methods (**[...]**) have to been done.
+Herefore qualitative (visual), as well as quantitative evaluation results on single-view 3D reconstruction, are provided .
 Additionally, the performance of the adapted camera pose estimation was examined against the original approach.
 In the last step Ablation studies have been conducted showing again qualitative as well as quantitative results.

 ### Experimental setup